 A right-angled parallelepiped (of infinite length) if your view is orthographic.

 A rectangular-based pyramid (of infinite height) if your view is in perspective.

 Once clipping is used, you will only see what's inside the volume you defined.
 Tools such as paint, sculpt, selection, transform snapping, etc. will also ignore geometry outside the clipping bounds.

 To delete this clipping, press Alt-B again.

 The Region/Volume clipping image shows an example of using the clipping tool with a cube.
-Start by activating the tool with Alt-B (upper left of the image).
-This will generate a dashed cross-hair cursor.
-Click with the LMB and drag out a rectangular region shown in the upper right.
-Now a region is defined and clipping is applied against that region in 3D space.
-Notice that part of the cube is now invisible or clipped.
-Use the MMB to rotate the view and you will see that only what is inside the pyramidal volume is visible.
-All the editing tools still function as normal but only within the pyramidal clipping volume.
+Start by activating the tool with Alt-B. This will generate a dashed cross-hair cursor.
+Click with the LMB and drag out a rectangular region.
+Now clipping is applied against that region in 3D space.
+Use the MMB to rotate the view and you will see that only what is inside the clipping volume is visible.
+All the editing tools still function as normal, but only within the clipping volume.

 The dark gray area is the clipping volume itself.
 Once clipping is deactivated with another Alt-B, all of 3D space will become visible again.

 When using the Rendered shading mode, it can be quite slow to render the entire 3D Viewport.
 To fix this, you can define a subregion to render just a portion.
 This can be very useful for reducing render times for quick previews on an area of interest.